 Power Armor: In KI 2013, Glacius is wearing a transparent form of this.
 Circuitry patterns can occasionally be seen flashing on it.

-Back from the Dead: KI2 gave Jago a specific method: If he wins a round, he must use a specific command before his enemy gets back up.
-It will drain him of about 1/8 of his health, but if he is out of health bars (and isn't finished with an Ultra or Ultimate), his spirit will leave his body and regain that sliver of health so he can fight again.
+Back from the Dead: KI2 gave Jago a specific method: He can use a specific command that drains him of about 1/8 of his health, but if he is out of health bars (and isn't finished with an Ultra or Ultimate), his spirit will leave his body and regain that sliver of health so he can fight again.

 The Dark Side: His story in the third game centers around him trying to manage the corruption within him from serving Gargos under the guise of the Tiger Spirit, as well as dealing with the guilt of being used in the first place.